|

 An odd sort of a day.
 The idea of taking

-today as a day off work was so’s I could load up
+today as a day off work was so’s I could load up the car ready for a prompt

-the car ready for a prompt getaway to the kite festival tomorrow.
-But having
+getaway to the kite festival tomorrow.
+But having loaded up last night meant

-loaded up last night meant that today’s job was done.
-I *could* have
+that today’s job was done.
+I *could* have cancelled the day’s holiday, but

-cancelled the day’s holiday, but getting leave is so difficult; if I’d not
+getting leave is so difficult; if I’d not taken today off, I’d struggle to

-taken today off, I’d struggle to get another day off later.
-And I did need to
+get another day off later.
+And I did need to top up the water level in the

-top up the water level in the pond – a job which takes a few hours and is
+pond – a job which takes a few hours and is best not left unattended too

-hose has sprung a leak in the past.
+long.
+I’ve flooded the bathroom before when the hose has sprung a leak in the

-So as the pond filled I got the last few
+So as the pond filled I got the last few bits

-bits into the car, including three more gallons of ale I’d overlooked.
+into the car, including three more gallons of ale I’d overlooked.
 And I

 sorted out my smalls for the weekend.
 I then did a bit of gardening – I dug